 In part one of our three-part series on management agreements, we shared an introduction to coworking management agreements for coworking space operators.
 In part two, we take a look at management agreement strategies from the landlord’s side, as well as a workspace operator’s.

-The following is taken from a conversation between veteran space operators Barbara Sprenger, founder and CEO of Satellite Deskworks and Satellite Workplaces, and Robbin Orbison, founder and president of CapeSpace.
+The following is taken from a conversation between veteran space operators Barbara Sprenger, founder and CEO of Deskworks and Satellite Workplaces, and Robbin Orbison, founder and president of CapeSpace.
 Stay tuned for part three coming soon.

 How would you advise landlords considering a management agreement?